-Beyond the aforementioned examples, worst-case analysis of more general multi-user networks was, until recently, fairly limited.
+There are a few other worst-case characterizations in the literature.
+One example is [3], where the worst-case noise for vector (or MIMO) channels is studied.
+Another example, in the distributed source coding setting, is the work in [4], where the joint Gaussian source is shown to be the worst-case source for the two-encoder quadratic source coding problem.
+Beyond these examples, worst-case analysis of more general multi-user networks was, until recently, fairly limited.
 The main challenge lay in the fact that most multi-user Information Theory problems remain unsolved, i.e., without an explicit characterization of the capacity or rate-distortion regions.
-Recently, a new approach was introduced in [5] that allowed to generalize the worst-case noise result from additive-noise point-to-point channels to arbitrary linear additive-noise wireless networks1.
-The framework in [5] can be described in two main steps.
-First, a DFT (Discrete Fourier Transform)-based linear transformation is applied to all transmitted and received signals in the network in order to create an effective network where the additive-noise terms are "approximately Gaussian"2.
-Next, by demonstrating the optimality of coding schemes with finite precision3 in Gaussian networks, it is proven that the capacity region of the Gaussian network is contained in the capacity region of the effective network asymptotically (as the size of the blocks to which we apply the DFT-based transformation increases).
-This approach was later utilized in [6] to establish that Gaussian sources are worst-case data sources for distributed
+Recently, a new approach was introduced in [5] and [6] with the goal of generalizing the worst-case noise result from additive-noise point-to-point channels to arbitrary linear additive-noise wireless networks.
+1 The framework in [6] can be described in two main steps.
+First, a DFT (Discrete Fourier Transform)-based linear transformation is applied to all transmitted and received signals in the network in order to create an effective network where the additive-noise terms are "approximately Gaussian".
+2 Next, by demonstrating the optimality of coding schemes with finite precision3 in Gaussian networks. it is proven that the capacity region of the Gaussian network is contained in the capacity region of the effective network asymptotically (as the size of the blocks to which we apply the DFT-based transformation increases).
+This approach was later utilized in [7] to establish that Gaussian sources are worst-case data sources for distributed compression of correlated sources over rate-constrained, noiseless channels, with a quadratic distortion measure (i.e., in the context of the quadratic k-encoder source coding problem).